neondatabase/website/content/docs/manage/operations.md

 isDraft: false
 ---

 An operation is an action performed on a Neon resource.
 Operations can be user-initiated or initiated by the Neon Control Plane.
 User-initiated operations result from actions such as creating a branch or deleting a database.
-Operations initiated by the Neon Control Plane may include suspending a compute instance after a defined period of inactivity or periodically checking the availability of a compute instance, for example.
-You can monitor operation statuses to keep an eye on the health of your Neon project or just to check if an operation, such as updating a database, has completed successfully.
+Operations initiated by the Neon Control Plane may include suspending a compute instance after a period of inactivity or checking the availability of a compute instance, for example.
+You can monitor operations to keep an eye on the overall health of your Neon project or to check if an individual operation completed successfully.

 Operations include: